 A chaperone is an impartial adult who is present in the room during face-to-face examinations.

 Chaperones have specific training and their role is to offer emotional support and reassurance, as well as provide a safeguard for both you and the clinician.

 They are routinely offered before intimate examinations, such as breast, genitals, or rectum, but they’re available for any type of appointment where it’s necessary to touch or be close to a patient.

 Chaperones are available at all Babylon clinics.
 You can arrange one for your appointment with one of our receptionists when you arrive at the clinic.

 What to do when you arrive

-When you arrive at the clinic you'll find instructions on how to check in.
+When you arrive at the clinic you'll find instructions on how to check-in.
 They'll usually be located near the entrance or on the front doors.
-The check in will be done over the phone or intercom with one of our receptionists.

 You may be asked to wait outside if you arrive early for your appointment.
 This is to limit the amount of people in the building and ensure we maintain social distancing guidelines.